samanthaghraves/Witchcraft-Stuff/ReadingLists.md

 # Reading List

-So, here I'm just going to drop links to Public Domain/Creative Commons works.
+The start of a collection of Occult books for witches to read.
 If I end up with enough things, I'll just go ahead and seperate into different sections, depending on what you all are looking for.

 ### A Heads Up